When I chat with friends and family, there’s a lot of talk of COVID-19 and a lot of confusion and questions around how the virus spreads.

 Should I wear a mask in public?

-Your best defence against COVID-19 and many other illnesses: clean your hands well and often, don’t touch your face (particularly your eyes, nose and mouth) and keep your distance from people who are unwell.
+Remember: clean your hands well and often, don’t touch your face (particularly your eyes, nose and mouth), keep your distance from people, and wear a mask when distance isn’t possible.